mdsheraj123/mdsheraj123.github.io/_posts/2024-01-20-Life-is-suffering.md

 Well, if life is suffering, then that gives rise to the idea of a place that is not suffering, heaven.
 We strive for heaven to make our life of suffering worthwhile.

+It's a popular saying that we are like the waves of an ocean.
 Energy can neither be created nor be destroyed.
-We are like the waves of an ocean, when the wave dies, it manifests as probably a leaf moving or a turtle's hand flapping.
+So when the wave dies, it manifests as probably a leaf moving or a turtle's hand flapping.
 In the same way after we die, there has to be a place where we manifest.
 Maybe that's heaven, maybe it's true.
 Nobody knows.